yugabyte/yugabyte-db/docs/content/v2.20/yugabyte-platform/prepare/server-nodes-software/software-on-prem.md

 | `node_name` | A name for the node. |
 | `node_external_fqdn` | The fully qualified domain name or IP address of the node, must be accessible from the YugabyteDB Anywhere server. |

-Enter the following provider details.
+Enter the following on-premises provider configuration details.
 If the provider does not exist, node agent creates it; otherwise, it adds the node instance to the existing provider.

 | Option | Value |
 | :--- | :--- |